Mold Inspection vs. Mold Assessment in NYC: What's the Difference?

 When Does New York Law Require an Assessment?

-Bottom line: If remediation is involved and the affected area is over 10 square feet, you need an assessment — not just an inspection.
-Skipping this step isn't just risky, it's a legal violation in New York.
+Bottom line: If remediation is involved and the affected area is over 10 square feet, you generally need a licensed assessment, not just an inspection.
+The assessment provides the documentation, the remediation plan, and the regulatory compliance to do it right.

 So Which One Do You Need?